ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/raspberrypi_pico.md

 ---
 # User change
-title: "Building a Smart Device Prototype"
+title: "Build a smart device prototype"

-weight: 5 # 1 is first, 2 is second, etc.
+weight: 6 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"
 ---

-## Building Your First Device
+## Build your first device

-To get started on your first embedded project, we're going to use a cheap and widely available device: the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+To get started on your first embedded project, you can use a cheap and widely available device: the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).

 ![RaspberryPi Pico](_images/raspberry_pi_pico.jpg)

-You were probably expecting an Arduino board, rather than a Raspberry Pi board, but it turns out that the Arduino Core package that supports the Arduino Nano RP2040 will also support the Rasperry Pi Pico, because they use the exact same RP2040 microprocessor.
+You were probably expecting an Arduino board, rather than a Raspberry Pi board, but it turns out that the Arduino core package that supports the Arduino Nano RP2040 will also support the Raspberry Pi Pico, because they use the exact same RP2040 microprocessor.
 Plus the Pico is less expensive, currently retailing for less than $5 USD.
+As you learn, you can also use the Raspberry Pi Pico with other programming environments, such as MicroPython.

 ## Accessories

-For interacting with the physical world we're going to use a couple of cheap commodity components.
+For interacting with the physical world you can use two cheap commodity components.

 ![PIR Sensor](_images/PIR-Sensor-Pinout.png)